A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets

-In the next section, we review several closely-related algorithms from the literature, including previous attempts to combine the appealing aspects of FG and SG methods.
-However, despite $60$ years of extensive research on SG methods, with a significant portion of the applications focusing on finite datasets, we are not aware of any other SG method that achieves a linear convergence rate while preserving the iteration cost of standard SG methods.
-Section~\ref{convergence} states the (standard) assumptions underlying our analysis and gives the main technical results, while Section~\ref{implementation} discusses practical implementation issues.
+The next section reviews closely-related algorithms from the literature, including previous attempts to combine the appealing aspects of FG and SG methods.
+However, {despite $60$ years of extensive research on SG methods, most of the applications focusing on finite datasets, we are not aware of any other SG method that achieves a linear convergence rate while preserving the iteration cost of standard SG methods}.
+Section~\ref{convergence} states the (standard) assumptions underlying our analysis and gives the main technical results; we first give a slow linear convergence rate that applies for any problem, and then give a very fast linear convergence rate that applies when $n$ is sufficiently large.
+Section~\ref{implementation} discusses practical implementation issues, including how to reduce the storage cost from $O(np)$ to $O(n)$ when each $f_i$ only depends on a linear combination of $x$.
 Section~\ref{experiments} presents a numerical comparison of an implementation based on SAG to SG and FG methods, indicating that the method may be very useful for problems where we can only afford to do a few passes through a data set.